Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation: Experiment Results and Analysis

 In the previous section, we designed prompts to integrate game structure and information access.
-Building on this, SLAs are then constructed, and the PPA learns to modulate information access for each SLA, aiming to optimize the social welfare of all agents.
-It is important to note that, in many cases, the PPA can only modulate or expose information from more distant interactions, while the history of recent interactions between an SLA and its co-player remains is expected to be retained in most applications.
-Thus, we used the \textit{no information} action, only for the first period within each round, when SLAs have no prior interactions with each other.
+Building on this, LLM agents are then constructed, and the RL manager learns to modulate information access for each agent, aiming to optimize the social welfare of all agents.
+It is important to note that, in many cases, the RL manager can only modulate or expose information from more distant interactions, while the history of recent interactions between an agent and its co-player is expected to be retained in most applications.
+Thus, we used the \textit{no information} action only for the first period within each round, when LLM agents have no prior interactions with each other.
 We established several baselines for comparison, each using specific information within the same round.
-We conducted ten rounds for each method (more rounds are expected to be added), and the comparison of results can be found in Table \ref{comparison_of_performance}.

-Here We present the normalized social welfare and the system's cooperation rate, averaged across all rounds, with each round involving a different random network instance.
+In Figure \ref{cooperation_rate_per_step}, we present the normalized social welfare and the system's cooperation rate, averaged across all rounds, with each round involving a different random network instance.
 Additionally, we report both the time-averaged welfare and cooperation rate across rounds, as well as the outcomes from the final step of the game.
-We can make the following observations:
+We can make the following observations from Figure \ref{cooperation_rate_per_step}:

-First, we observe some expected yet noteworthy results from the non-PPA baseline interventions.
-When each SLA is only reminded of its most recent interaction with other agents, we see a moderate level of cooperation, consistent with research suggesting that strategies based on recent interaction history, like the well-known tit-for-tat strategy \cite{axelrod1981evolution}, can foster cooperative behavior.
-Extending this by consistently providing each SLA with the average cooperation rate of its neighbors further increases the cooperation rate, aligning with findings that cooperation is better promoted within tightly connected clusters of agents \cite{gianetto2015network}.
+First, we observe some expected yet noteworthy results from the static baseline interventions.
+When each LLM agent is only reminded of its most recent interaction with other agents (LA), we see a moderate level of cooperation, consistent with research suggesting that strategies based on recent interaction history can foster cooperative behavior.
+Extending this by consistently providing each LLM agent with the average cooperation rate of its neighbors further increases the cooperation rate, aligning with findings that cooperation is better promoted within tightly connected clusters of agents \cite{gianetto2015network}.
 However, providing the overall cooperation rates of individual neighbors yields the lowest social welfare and cooperation levels.
 This aligns with previous findings that extending memory of past behaviors can diminish cooperation, as it makes agents less forgiving and more prone to defect if a co-player has a history of lower cooperation.